 Adapted from Brown Eyed Baker

-2 cups (12 ounces) milk chocolate, chips or chopped
+- 2 cups (12 ounces, 340 grams) white or dark chocolate chips or chopped